WHAT PEOPLE ARE SAYING ABOUT FIRSTLOOK®

 Our clients range from Michigan Army National Guard when we assisted them in the Diesel Engine Rebuild Program to mechanics like Jeff Kogan of New York.
 See what they are saying about us…

-“Knowing that we are only shipping to the field, diesel engines in known top condition is a great comfort for all of us at the CSMS Dyno Shop.
+“Knowing that we are only shipping to the field, about it diesel engines in known top condition is a great comfort for all of us at the CSMS Dyno Shop.
 This development has been a big step forward for us, and use of these tools has become an important part of our standard operating procedure.” – Michigan Army National Guard

 "The Michigan Army National Guard operates and maintains a very large fleet of heavy diesel equipment.
 It is imperative that this fleet be kept at a high level of readiness and reliability at all times.
 The vehicles are stationed at armories distributed around the state and are maintained at a number of strategically located Field Maintenance Site (FMS) centers that support these local armories.
 When a particular vehicle exhibits mechanical problems requiring extensive engine repair, the problem engine is removed at an FMS and sent to the Centralized Service and Maintenance Site (CSMS) facility where extensive engine rebuilds can be made.
 A rebuilt or new engine is then sent from a quality controlled inventory at the CSMS for reinstallation at the FMS center."